SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-linux-opentelemetry.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/sql.png')} alt="thumbnail icon" width="50"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

-The Sumo Logic app for Microsoft SQL Server is a logs based app that provides insight into your SQL Server for Linux.
+The Sumo Logic app for Microsoft SQL Server is a logs-based app that provides insight into your SQL Server for Linux.
 The app consists of predefined dashboards, providing visibility into your environment for real-time or historical analysis on backup, restore mirroring, general health and operations of your system.

 This app has been tested with following SQL Server versions: